 The downwind and radar vectors to final and base leg should be flown as described above for the ILS.
-From final approach fix inbound, a power setting of 12-18 in.
-Hg. at 2700 rpm, with gear down and flaps 10°, you should see a 700-fpm rate of descent.
+From final approach fix inbound, a power setting of 15" Hg. at 2700 rpm, with gear down and flaps 20°, you should see a 700- fpm rate of descent.
 Complete your before landing checklist at this point.
-Just prior to reaching the minimum descent altitude increase the power to about 17-20 in.
+Just prior to reaching the minimum descent altitude increase the power to 20 in.
 Hg. to level off and maintain 120 kts.
 The aircraft will be slightly cocked up and, again, a significant amount of right rudder will be required to maintain balanced flight.